Media Studies

 The physiological category refers to our most basic need to survive.
 Everyone is motivated to find water, food and shelter.
 Or, late at night, if you are feeling stressed and overwhelmed by your media studies revision, your basic need will be to sleep.
 The supermarket shelves are full of products and basic necessities which will fulfil these needs.
 The following advertisement for a Snickers chocolate bar is a wonderful example of a product targeted towards this first category:

-Snickers Advertisement
+Snickers Advertisement focusing on hunger

 Snickers Advertisment